 VTA is currently developing a Pedestrian Access to Transit Plan, the first countywide pedestrian plan for Santa Clara County.
-VTA has worked with community members and stakeholders to identify projects, such as street crossings and sidewalks, that will improve the safety and comfort of those who ride VTA buses.
+VTA has worked with community members and stakeholders to identify projects, such as pedestrian bridges, streetscape improvements, bicycle and pedestrian paths, street crossings, and sidewalks, that will improve the safety and comfort of those who ride VTA trains and buses.
 The final plan will include a list of projects that can be funded through local, State, or federal funding.